linusshops/common/README.md

 `Linus_Common` itself uses this method so that its assets can be loaded even before Magento's own assets: for example, this is used for loading `jQuery`, `lodash` and other `Linus_Common` assets. [todo more]

+## Async Resource loader
+`common.js` provides a `lazy()` method, which allows asynchronous loading of resources such as stylesheets and scripts.
+It returns a promise, which can be used to only continue once the resource is loaded.

+The type can be explicitly specified as 'css' or 'script'.
+If not specified, an attempt will be made to autodetect the resource type, based on file extension (js for script, css for css).

+Stylesheets will be auto-injected into the page by creating a new <link> element in the page head.

 ### `linus.common.post` method